 Most Famous Horse Songs

+Songs about horses are more common than you would think.
 Horses have had a significant influence on many musical genres.
-From rock anthems to country songs, these gentle beasts have won over the hearts of both fans and artists.
-Many songwriters have found inspiration in horses’ elegant motions and commanding presence.
-This has led to an extensive library of timeless songs with horse themes.
+From rock anthems to country songs, these gentle animals have won over the hearts of both fans and artists.
+Many songwriters have found inspiration from horses which has led to an extensive library of famous horse songs.

 1. “Mister Ed” by Jay Livingston and Ray Evans